-Driverless cars are bridging a gap between two segments of law, traffic laws, and manufacturer defect.
+Driverless cars are bridging a gap between two segments of law, traffic laws, and manufacturer defects.
 When a crash happens between two cars, it’s often a simple matter of negligence.
 But when it comes to driverless cars, there is a clear risk of defective products.

 A lawyer can help you dig deep into the legalities of the driverless vehicles.
-Driverless vehicles are open to both negligence, manufacturer negligence, and product defects.
+Driverless vehicles are open to negligence, manufacturer negligence, and product defects.
 People aren’t able to sort through these issues on their own.

 Resource a lawyer to help you find out what happened between you and this driverless car.